Faculty of Fine Arts, University of Dhaka

-The Faculty of Fine Arts (FFA) was established in 1948 as the Dhaka Art School.
+The Faculty of Fine Arts (FFA), formerly known as the Institute of Fine Arts, is a faculty of the University of Dhaka.
+It was established in 1948 as the Dhaka Art School.
 It was the first art school in the region and became the main centre of art and cultural practice.
 Since 1956 it has been situated in Shahbag, Dhaka, close to the Bangladesh National Museum.
 Architect Muzharul Islam designed the building.
 In 2008, the institute took its current name when it became one of the faculties of the University of Dhaka.